Are Proactive Remediations run during Autopilot?

 Autopilot & Pre-Provisioning’s Infinite Play…uh…Waiting list – Call4Cloud

-In this blog above I showed you how a PowerShell script could delay your Autopilot enrollment by 30 minutes.
-Those 30 minutes are caused by the PowerShell timeout
+In this blog above, I showed you how a PowerShell script could delay your Autopilot enrollment by 30 minutes.
+The PowerShell timeout causes those 30 minutes

 But what about Intune Proactive remediations?
 Proactive remediations are just some PowerShell Scripts that are scheduled to run on your device, right?
 Are those also executed during Autopilot?
 Some of you say yes, and some of you say no